andrasq/node-docs/klog.md

 * direct remote logging via TCP is possible; line is sent immediately, but caller must sync explicitly
 * local staging journal supported, automatically uploads journal contents
-* the server framework is provided, but the server actions are undefined.
+* the server framework is provided, but the actions are undefined.
   The test server appends to a local logfile, or just counts lines received.

 Operationally,